Twistronics of Janus transition metal dichalcogenide bilayers: Results

 \subsubsection{Lattice relaxation}

 To evaluate in-plane relaxation effects, we first compute the monolayers' bulk and shear moduli $\mathcal{G}$ and $\mathcal{K}$ (see Table~\ref{tab:strain}).
 For the interlayer energy, we extract from the bilayers' DFT calculations their total energies, which are then combined in the generalized stacking fault energy functional (GSFE) $\Omega(\textbf{r})$ \cite{Carr_PRB, GSFE_1, GSFE_2}.
 The GSFE tracks how the interlayer energy depends on the relative stacking between the layers. \\ Then, we minimize the total mechanical energy of the moiré pattern obtaining the top/bottom layer relaxation displacements $\textbf{u}_{t/b}$.
 In general, the relaxation distorts the layers to maximize the area of the lowest-energy stacking between layers.
 This is achieved via small in-plane deformations characterized by strain fields that locally change the layer alignment \cite{Fabrizio_PRB, Carr_PRB}.
-Out-of-plane relaxation is implicitly included at the level of the DFT calculations, with each stacking allowed to move to its ideal interlayer separation.\\ Finally, we incorporate the effect of atomic relaxations on the electronic Hamiltonian of Eq.~\eqref{moire_H} through a linear mapping that updates the unrelaxed configuration $\textbf{r} \to \textbf{r} + \textbf{u}_t + \textbf{u}_b$ \cite{Tang_PRB}.\\
+Out-of-plane relaxation is implicitly included at the level of the DFT calculations, with each stacking allowed to move to its ideal interlayer separation.\\ Finally, we incorporate the effect of atomic relaxations on the electronic Hamiltonian of Eq.~\eqref{moire_H} through a linear mapping that updates the unrelaxed configuration $\textbf{r} \to \textbf{r} + \textbf{u}_t + \textbf{u}_b$ \cite{Tang_PRB}.\\ The relaxed GSFE of several twisted bilayers is shown in the Supplemental Material~\cite{SM}.